ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 ---

 Five weeks ago we released a long awaited feature for managing database changes in Ent: **Versioned Migrations**.
-In the [announcing blog post](2022-03-14-announcing-versioned-migrations.md) we gave a brief introduction into both the declarative and change-based approach to keep database schemas in sync with the consuming applications, as well as their drawbacks and why [Atlas'](https://atlasgo.io) (Ents underlying migration engine) attempt of bringing the best of both worlds into one workflow is worth a try.
+In the [announcement blog post](2022-03-14-announcing-versioned-migrations.md) we gave a brief introduction into both the declarative and change-based approach to keep database schemas in sync with the consuming applications, as well as their drawbacks and why [Atlas'](https://atlasgo.io) (Ents underlying migration engine) attempt of bringing the best of both worlds into one workflow is worth a try.
 We call it **Versioned Migration Authoring** and if you haven't read it, now is a good time!

 With versioned migration authoring, the resulting migration files are still "change-based", but have been safely planned by the Atlas engine.
-This means, that you can still use your favorite and used-to migration management tool, like [Flyway](https://flywaydb.org/), [Liquibase](https://liquibase.org/), [golang-migrate/migrate](https://github.com/golang-migrate/migrate), or [pressly/goose](https://github.com/pressly/goose) when developing services with Ent.
+This means that you can still use your favorite migration management tool, like [Flyway](https://flywaydb.org/), [Liquibase](https://liquibase.org/), [golang-migrate/migrate](https://github.com/golang-migrate/migrate), or [pressly/goose](https://github.com/pressly/goose) when developing services with Ent.